Galileo88/Galileos-Sun-Flares/README.txt

-TO INSTALL:

-1. Download and install the latest scatterer
+To Install:

+1. Install Scatterer
-2. Choose the Sun flare that you would like (Alpha, Bravo, Etc.) and place the enclosed scatterer folder into your GameData.
-Overwrite everything when prompted
+2. Choose the color you would like your Sunflare to be

-3. Enjoy!
+3. Choose which sunflare you want (1,2,3,4, Etc...)
+4. Drop the "scatterer" folder into your GameData folder and overwrite everything when prompted.
+5. Enjoy

 This mods is licensed by Creative Commons Attribution-NonCommercial-NoDerivs